WHAT YOU SHOULD KNOW:

 AFTER YOU LEAVE:

-- Medicines are given to stop myeloid cells from growing and to kill new cancer cells.
+- Medicines may be given to stop myeloid cells from growing and to kill new cancer cells.
 You may also be given medicine to decrease pain.
-Do not take NSAIDs.
-They may cause kidney damage in people with multiple myeloma.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.